lululuyuanyuanyuanGe/LuPlayground/crewAI/guide_creator_flow/output/complete_guide.md

 Imagine you own shares of Company ABC, purchased at $100.
 To manage your risk, you set a stop-loss order at $90.
 If the stock price falls to $90, your shares will automatically be sold, preventing further losses.

 ### Practical Application:
 - **Setting Stop-Loss Levels**: A common strategy is to place a stop-loss order 5-10% below the purchase price.
-This percentage can be adjusted based on the stock’s volatility.
+This percentage can be adjusted based on the stockï¿½s volatility.
-- **Mental Stop-Loss**: While not an official order, it’s essential to mentally establish a price point at which you will exit the position.
+- **Mental Stop-Loss**: While not an official order, itï¿½s essential to mentally establish a price point at which you will exit the position.
 This approach helps prevent emotional decision-making during market fluctuations.

 **Exercise**:
 Choose a stock you currently own and determine an appropriate stop-loss level based on its historical price fluctuations.
 Analyze the stock's daily price movement over the last month to inform your decision.